 Photo: at Sing Ong Tai Chi instructors camp (2008) – Valera Koltsov, Master Yek Sing Ong, Master Michael Yek.

 Valera joined Sing Ong Tai Chi (Yek family school) in 1999 under Michael Yek’s tutelage and remained with the school for 12 years, doing thousands of hours of training and learning from Michael Yek, his father Yek Sing Ong and their senior students.
 In 2005 Valera opened Sing Ong Tai Chi branches in St Heliers and Ponsonby and ran them for over six years.
 In 2012 he founded Laingholm Eleven and began teaching and exploring Tai Chi independently.
 Valera feels that he has many years of learning ahead of him and feels grateful for the good foundation given to him by his teachers.

 No previous experience is necessary.
 In terms of physical ability, if you can go for a 15 minute walk or walk up two flights of stairs then you will be able to participate.

 The minimum age is 15 given a personal (as opposed to a parent’s) desire to learn Tai Chi.
 There is no upper age limit for Tai Chi.

 All visitors are expected to participate in the class, not just watch.

-See the venue customs page for requirements that apply to all events at Laingholm 11.
+Be sure to read the venue information page for important requirements that apply to all events at Laingholm 11, including this class.

-If you want to bring a friend or a partner with you, your friend or partner needs to submit a separate copy of this form for themselves.
+You are welcome to bring a friend or a partner with you, but your friend or partner also needs to read the venue information and submit a separate copy of this form themselves.